BennyRoesler/tools/README.md

      * [`stegsolve.jar`][Stegsolve]
      * [Steghide]
      * [Hipshot] ...
 [Python] module to get long-exposure image from a video
+     * [Detect DTMF Tones] ... to decode dial tones from phones
 * __Reversing/Disassembly__
      * [IDA Pro]
      * [Hopper] __... we have this bought and downabled in [`misc`](misc/)__